 The holy month of Ramadhan is back again.
 This is probably the most awaited month for Muslims in the world.
 Muslims will fast for a month before embracing the Lebaran or Eid El Fitr, which is considered as a ‘victory’ after doing good deeds and going away from sinful acts for a month.
-This year, Muslims in Indonesia start fasting on 26th May.

 If you are a newcomer to Indonesia, or planning to travel to Indonesia during Ramadhan month, there are several things that you need to know as some activities are altered and adjusted according to the fasting timetable and other Muslim’s religious activities.

 There are also habits and traditions that Muslims do only during the Ramadhan month.
 Here are some of the things that you need to know: